 With the exception of Memorial Day weekend, May is an inexpensive month for accommodation costs per Hawaii hotel cost data.
 May is one of the cheapest times of year to visit Hawaii.

 Airfare can be more difficult to predict.
 From our observations, flight costs aren’t outrageous for May, with the exception of Memorial Day weekend.
 See our strategies for finding the best airfare to Hawaii.

 Are there any special reasons to visit Hawaii in May?

 The first day of May is designated as Lei Day, which is a celebration of the Hawaiian lei and culture.
 You’ll find various Lei Day celebrations throughout all the Hawaiian Islands.

 Other top Hawaii festivals and celebrations that are usually held in May are as follows:

 Top Oahu festivals and celebrations typically held in May

 – Waikiki SPAM Jam celebrates Hawaii’s love affair with SPAM.

 – Memorial Day is honored in Oahu at Punchbowl and via the Lantern Floating Festival.
-See our 2013 post for examples special events for Memorial Day in Oahu.
+See our page for Memorial Day Events in Oahu, which we update each May.

 Have you been to Hawaii in May?
 Where did you go?
 How was your visit?